 1. Make the most out of that Netflix binge.

 Let’s say you can’t resist binging your favorite movie or TV show.
 Fair enough!
 We’re not here to judge.
 But why not turn it into a fitness activity while you’re catching up on the latest season?

-Adult versions of this game usually involve drinking alcohol whenever they hear a certain word or catchphrase on a movie or TV show.
-This is a similar concept, but instead drinking, you do a pushup, sit-up or jumping jack.
+When you hear a certain word or catchphrase on a movie or TV show, do a pushup, sit-up or jumping jack.
 Assign a word or phrase to a specific exercise move so that whenever you hear the word, you do the move associated with that word.

 Here’s an example: When you hear the word, “football” – do a pushup.
 When you hear the word, “no” – do a sit-up.
 When you hear the name of one of the characters on the show, e.g., “Joe” – do a jumping jack.

 When you hear more than one of those words in a sentence, you’ll find yourself challenged to do a sequence of moves.
 For instance, “No, Joe.
 I don’t want to play football!” would be a sit-up, followed by a jumping jack, followed by a pushup.

 This can be done in a group by having each person choose an exercise to go with a certain word or catch phrase, and then the group switches to the next person’s rules during commercial breaks or every 15 minutes.

 2. Shake your groove thing.